kxddah/theoneliner/README.md

 # Future improvements:
-- Add support for multiple domains, currenlty the tool takes only one domains and runs the scanning.
+- Add support for multiple domains, currenlty the tool takes only one domain and runs the scanning.